 Gaeilge Language and Culture 3A

 The first of two modules that cover the syllabus at CEFR level B2.1, this course offers learners the opportunity to continue their study of Irish at intermediate level.
-The course will also further enhance understanding of the social, cultural and literary context of the language.
+The course will also further enhance understanding of the social, cultural and literary context of the language and will incorporate the study of Irish language media and film.

 Demonstrate an understanding of extended speech, lectures and TV programmes provided the topic is reasonably familiar.